Rethinking the Gilded Age and Progressivisms:

 Some say we live in a second “Gilded Age" full of "populist" politicians and "progressive" activists.
 Why does this history—the issues, events, and personalities of more than a century ago—still matter so much?

-Organized by Loyola University Chicago and the University of Illinois at Chicago, K-12 teachers can apply for “Rethinking the Gilded Age and Progressivisms: Race, Capitalism, and Democracy, and 1877 to 1920.”
-Our NEH Summer Scholars will spend four weeks in Chicago, a center of Progressive Era reform, engaging in vigorous discussions about this critical time period in American history and creating materials to use in their classrooms.
-We are committed to building an diverse team of participants, reflecting a range of disciplines, grade levels, and regions of the country.
+Organized by the Chicago History Museum, Loyola University Chicago, and the University of Illinois Chicago, K-12 teachers can apply for “Rethinking the Gilded Age and Progressivisms: Race, Capitalism, and Democracy, 1877 to 1920.”
+Our NEH Summer Scholars will spend three weeks in Chicago, a center of Progressive Era reform, engaging in vigorous discussions about this critical time period in American history and creating materials to use in their classrooms.
+We are committed to building a diverse team of participants, reflecting a range of disciplines, grade levels, and regions of the country.

-Award-winning historian Robert Johnston (University of Illinois at Chicago) will guide the institute’s academic content, with the help of renowned experts in history, art, and architecture.
-Charles Tocci (Loyola University Chicago) will direct the institute.
-Mike Biondo (Maine South High School) and Johanna Heppeler (East Leyden High School) will serve as the director of teacher supports and the master teacher, respectively, to help Scholars craft classroom materials out of their institute experiences.
+Award-winning historian Robert Johnston (University of Illinois Chicago) will guide the institute’s academic content, with the help of renowned experts in history, art, and architecture.
+Crystal Johnson (Chicago History Museum) and Charles Tocci (Loyola University Chicago) will co-direct the institute.
+Mike Biondo (Maine South High School) and Johanna Heppeler (East Leyden High School) will serve as the director of teacher supports and the master teacher, respectively, to help Summer Scholars craft classroom materials out of their institute experiences.

 We will hold an applicant webinar Q&A on Thursday, January 12, at 7:00 p.m.
 Central.
 Please add your name to the sign-up form in the sidebar to be added to the distribution list for announcements about this event and the application process.

 If you use screen reading software, have trouble with reliable Internet access, or prefer reading about the Institute in letter format, you may learn more about the Institute's content and application procedures in our Letter from the Directors.